bajamircea/cpp-play/README.md

   https://lewissbaker.github.io/2017/11/17/understanding-operator-co-await#synchronisation-free-async-code
 -  Raymond Chen's "The Old New Thing" blog: "C++ coroutines: The problem of the DispatcherQueue task that runs too soon, part 4" https://devblogs.microsoft.com/oldnewthing/20191226-00/?p=103268

-Although the reproduction code deletes the coroutine frame here and returns `std::noop_coroutine()`, we also encountered the issue when the coroutine is resumed in parallel from another thread before `await_suspend` completes in the first thread.

 The bug requires workarounds such as:
 - don't use `await_suspend` which returns a `std::coroutine_handle<>`